Chriss-Kyyti/libdbsearch/README.txt

-Readme file for libdbsearch version 3 for Drupal 7.
+Readme file for Libdbsearch for Drupal 7.